koslak/alacritty-conf/README.md

 # Alacritty Configuration

-This is my general configuration file for Alacritty for windows.
+This is my general configuration file for Alacritty (for Windows).

 ### Instructions